 is the value determined for the Demand Side Programme using the method under clause 2.29.5AG, clause 2.29.5AH, clause 2.29.5AI or clause 2.29.5AJ as applicable.

 4.26.2D.
-AEMO must determine the shortfall in Peak Capacity (“Capacity Shortfall”) supplied by each Market Participant holding Peak Capacity Credits associated with a Demand Side Programme f in each Trading Interval t relative to its Reserve Capacity Obligation Quantity as:
+AEMO must determine the shortfall in Peak Capacity (“Peak Capacity Shortfall”) supplied by each Market Participant holding Peak Capacity Credits associated with a Demand Side Programme f in each Trading Interval t relative to its Peak Reserve Capacity Obligation Quantity as:

 (a) if AEMO has issued a Dispatch Instruction with a non-zero MW quantity under section 7.6 to the Demand Side Programme f for the Trading Interval:

-max0,minRCOQf,t,DIMWf,t-max0,RDf,t-DSPLMWf,t
+max0,minPRCOQf,t,DIMWf,t-max0,RDf,t-DSPLMWf,t

 where:

-RCOQ(f,t) is the Reserve Capacity Obligation Quantity of the Demand Side Programme f for Trading Interval t (in MW);
+PRCOQ(f,t) is the Peak Reserve Capacity Obligation Quantity of the Demand Side Programme f for Trading Interval t (in MW);

 DIMW(f,t) is the quantity by which the Demand Side Programme f was instructed by AEMO to restrict its DSP Energy Level in Trading Interval t as specified by AEMO in accordance with clause 7.13.5;